zenzay/arduino-projects/power-meter-pulse-led/readme.md

 A simple Arduino sketch to simulate the Pulse-LED, found on some Electricity Power Meters.

 It only does fixed wattage, for now.
-I tried to do some simulation of real power consumption patterns, but that made the whole thing crash after a couple of hours.
-Not sure why, and not interested in following it up, as I don't need it.
+I've thought about doing some kind of simulation of real power consumption patterns, I but don't need or have any use for that.
+I basically only need a fixed wattage, so I easily can check the accuracy of the device which is tracking usage with a Photodiode.

-The parameters are set in the code.
+The default power consumption is set at 1000 Watt, with a pulse rate of 1000 blinks per kWh, but you can change that in the code.

 Components
 ----------